ChicoState/ux-catalyst/phaseIII/README.md

 !!!
 For each research method, detail each of the findings point-by-point to clarify discoveries of users' needs !!!

+Our user walkthrough studies revealed several key insights into the usability and functionality of Catalyst.
+By analyzing participant experiences and task completion metrics, we gained valuable perspectives on areas of strength and opportunities for improvement within the app.

+Participants generally succeeded in adding goals, with varying completion times reflecting differences in navigation fluency.
+For instance, participants like p01, a tech-savvy college student, grasped the process quickly, achieving a high success rate and rating.
+In contrast, participants with less experience, such as p02, encountered minor challenges but still completed the task efficiently.
+These findings suggest that while Catalyst's goal-setting feature is generally intuitive, there may be room for further streamlining to accommodate users with diverse levels of familiarity with self-help apps.

+Task 2, which involved utilizing drag functionality to share content to the forum, presented notable challenges across participants.
+Success rates varied, with some, like p04, encountering only minor difficulties, while others, like p05, struggled to grasp the drag feature, resulting in longer completion times.
+Notably, participant feedback highlighted the need for clearer guidance on drag functionality, as evidenced by comments from p01 and p03.
+These findings underscore the importance of refining drag functionality to enhance user understanding and satisfaction.

+Sharing to the forum, Task 3, was relatively straightforward for participants already familiar with the forum interface, such as p02.
+However, navigation issues were reported by some, indicating a need for improved clarity in app navigation.
+Participants like p03 highlighted the importance of intuitive pathways to streamline user interactions and minimize friction during task completion.

+Task 4, editing exercises, demonstrated varied difficulty levels, with navigation challenges affecting completion times for some participants.
+This suggests the necessity of refining navigation pathways within the app to ensure seamless user experiences.
+Additionally, glitches experienced by participants like p06 underscored potential technical issues that may impact user satisfaction.

+Signing out, Task 5, was generally straightforward, yet glitches experienced by one participant highlighted potential technical issues that may impact user experiences.
+These findings emphasize the importance of addressing technical glitches promptly to maintain user satisfaction and trust.

+Task 1: Avg-  SD-
+Task 2: Avg-  SD-
+Task 3: Avg-  SD-
+Task 4: Avg-  SD-
+Task 5: Avg-  SD-

 ## Conclusions